Hal Roach: Innovations

+Feature films

+In 1931, with the release of the Laurel & Hardy film Pardon Us -- also filmed in multiple languages -- Roach began producing occasional full-length features alongside the short subjects.
+Two-reel comedies were less profitable than features, and Roach phased out almost all of his shorts production in 1936 to focus on feature production.
+Roach's comedy stars Laurel & Hardy and Patsy Kelly were moved into features full-time, while Charley Chase was let go.
+(He moved to Columbia Pictures.)
+Roach also borrowed major players from other studios to star in his new features, such as Virginia Bruce and Robert Young (Vagabond Lady, 1935) and Jack Haley (Mr. Cinderella, 1936; Pick a Star, 1937).
+The most successful non-Laurel & Hardy Roach-MGM features both starred Constance Bennett: Topper (1937), which also starred Cary Grant, and Merrily We Live (1938), co-starring Brian Aherne.

+The only exception to the termination of Roach's shorts program was Our Gang, which MGM wanted Roach to continue producing.
+Roach agreed to continue the kid-comedy series in a shorter single-reel (10-minute) format if MGM would release an Our Gang feature, General Spanky.
+The feature was not a success, and the Our Gang series remained in the one-reel short format.

 Roach was also a good friend to Walt Disney, who was a fan of Laurel and Hardy at the time.
-A monkey dressed in a Mickey Mouse costume as well as actors in Three Little Pigs costumes appeared in the 1934 Laurel and Hardy film March of the Wooden Soldiers.
-Mickey Mouse also appeared in Hollywood Party, also from 1934 and featuring Laurel and Hardy.
+A monkey dressed in a Mickey Mouse costume as well as child actors in Three Little Pigs costumes appeared in Roach's 1934 Laurel and Hardy film Babes in Toyland.
+Mickey Mouse, in animated form, also appeared in the MGM feature Hollywood Party, also from 1934 and also featuring Laurel and Hardy.

 Mussolini

 In 1937, Renato Senise, nephew of Carmine Senise, the then deputy chief of the Italian police, conceived a joint business venture of Roach partnering with Vittorio Mussolini, son of fascist Italian dictator Benito Mussolini, to form a production company called "R.A.M."
 (Roach and Mussolini).
 On 11 September 1937, Roach and Vittorio Mussolini formed R.A.M.
 Productions.

 Roach claimed the scheme involved Italian bankers providing US$6 million that would enable Roach's studio to produce a series of 12 films.
 Eight would be for Italian screening only while the remaining four would receive world distribution.
 The first film for Italy was to be a feature film of the opera Rigoletto.